Chikyu Sentai Fiveman: Appearances in Power Rangers

-Despite never being directly adapted for a Power Rangers counterpart series, FiveYellow's suit was still adapted into the Power Rangers Megaforce episode "The Wrath" as the Yellow Supersonic Ranger.
+Despite never being directly adapted for a Power Rangers counterpart series, Five Yellow's suit was still adapted into the Power Rangers Megaforce episode "The Wrath" as the Yellow Supersonic Ranger.
 The entire Fiveman team appeared later in a comic story Power Rangers Supersonic which is in the Boom!
 Studios Power Rangers Year Two Deluxe Edition.
 In the story, the team is composed of Ace (Red Ranger), Star (Pink Ranger), Gent (Black Ranger), Pyre (Yellow Ranger), Brute (Blue Ranger) with a Green Ranger named Trek being added to the team.
 They are also aliens from the planet Xybria.
 Trek betrays the team and murders them.
 He would later become Psycho Green the first Psycho Ranger.